danyim/breaking-bao-v1/README.md

 # Breaking Bao

+## Deployment
+- After configuring the AWS CLI, run `publish.sh` to upload to the `breakingbao.com` S3 bucket

 ## Technologies
 - Scaffolded using Yeoman's generator-gulp-angular with the following options:
     - Angular 1.2 w/ Restangular and UI Router